Angel Beats! 1st Beat: Development and release

 Na-Ga, who had previously provided the original character designs for the Angel Beats! anime, also created the designs for characters introduced in the game, as well as some of the character art.
 Several other artists worked under Na-Ga's supervision to initially decrease the release time between subsequent volumes, including: Nazuki Fuei, Yūnon Nagayama, Juri Sakuraba and Falco Suzuki.
 Much of the focus on 1st Beat is on a large amount of CG artwork, which has about as many CGs as Clannad according to Baba, which he found odd.
 Rated for all ages and initially intended to be split into six volumes, Baba had aimed for a release schedule between the volumes to be about six months.
 The first volume was planned to have the most content, and installing subsequent volumes onto the same computer would have overwritten certain scenes in 1st Beat.
 However, in the afterword of the 11th volume of Angel Beats!
 Heaven's Door released in December 2016, Maeda revealed that subsequent volumes had been cancelled, with the content that had been planned for future games used as a basis for the manga Angel Beats!
 The Last Operation.

 A free demo of 1st Beat became available for download at Key's official website on May 15, 2015.
 While 1st Beat was originally planned to be released on May 29, 2015, the game was later released on June 26, 2015, as a limited edition version for Windows.
 The limited edition came bundled with a 36-page official guide book titled Shinda Sekai Sensen Katsudō Hōkokusho (死んだ世界戦線活動報告書, Afterlife Battlefront Activity Report), a music album titled Holy, a CD containing exclusive recordings of the Internet radio show Angel Beats!
 SSS Radio, a rubber coaster, three rare cards from the mobile game Angel Beats!
 Operation Wars, and one promotional card each from the Weiß Schwarz and ChaosTCG trading card games.
 A game patch for 1st Beat was released on July 10, 2015.
-An official English version of 1st Beat was announced to be in development in 2016.
+An official English version of 1st Beat was considered in 2016, but never confirmed.